Stable flies also known as "biting flies" can deliver a painful bite. They bite people, livestock, pets and other mammals. The bites

 Size: About 1/4 inch long

-The identity of the Stable Fly is sometimes confused with the House
+Stable Flies are sometimes confused with House

 Flies.
 The Stable Fly is easily distinguished from other common domestic flies by the long, pointed proboscis which extends in front of the head.

 Both males and females use this proboscis to pierce the skin of a host and suck their blood.
 The bite is painful enough to disrupt outdoor activities such as picnics when stable flies are numerous.

 Stable Fly Control and Elimination